 The recession made it difficult to sell our services as everyone tightened their belts.
 We did not give up but we did switch service industries.
 With each change, we looked a little harder at e-commerce.
 We opened an official eBay store in 2006 and it became our lifeline when, in 2008, we were hard hit by the recession and its consequences.
 Charles redoubled his efforts on eBay.
 Renee went back to school, hopeful that further education might provide a solution.
 Together we invested every penny and every minute we could give, into the fledgling business.

 Our first eBay store grew alongside the children and before we knew it, we had teenagers.
 As the kids’ activities developed so did the activity fees.
 In 2014, we opened a second store to help provide for the expenses of adolescence.
 Through our stores, we have met people all over the US and all over the world.
 A number of those buyers and sellers have become our friends.
 We share ideas, vacation pictures, and console each other in times of hardship.
 We are happily a part of that global village.

 By opening this website we hope to deepen the connections we built with our friends and earn the respect of new customers with their own history to share.
 Our daughter, the one who was bored after two weeks of pre-3, is now in college.
-Our son is studying for the ACT.
+Our son starts college this fall.
 As our family grows, so does Pendant and Ring, and hopefully, our relationship with you.